tkupek/avalanche-report/README.md

-# avalanche-forecast
+# avalanche-report
-Avalance Forecast is a Action for the Google Assistant that gets the latest data from the Avalanche Warning Services Tyrol - South Tyrol - Trentino.
+Avalance Report is a Action for the Google Assistant that gets the latest data from the Avalanche Warning Services Tyrol - South Tyrol - Trentino.

 ## project description
 [https://tkupek.eu/avalanche-report/](https://tkupek.eu/avalanche-report/)